Andy Ngo: Legal actions

 In June 2020, Ngo sued individuals allegedly associated with antifa, seeking $900,000 in damages for assault and emotional distress, and an injunction to prevent further harassment.
-The lawsuit, filed by Ngo's personal attorney Harmeet Dhillon, a national Republican operative who served as a legal adviser to Trump's re-election campaign, cites Rose City Antifa, five other named defendants, and additional unknown assailants.
+The lawsuit cited Rose City Antifa, five other named defendants, and additional unknown assailants.
 The suit stems from multiple alleged attacks on Ngo in Portland during 2019: at a demonstration on May 1, at his local gym on May 7, and during a protest on June 29.
 In particular, the suit accuses Rose City Antifa of a "pattern of racketeering activities".
 On December 15, 2020, a Multnomah County judge denied a special motion to strike down the suit.

 Ngo has been invited by Republican lawmakers to testify before Congress on several occasions.
 On August 4, 2020, he provided testimony at a United States Senate Judiciary subcommittee titled "The Right of the People Peaceably to Assemble: Protecting Speech by Stopping Anarchist Violence."
 Fox News reported that Ngo disputed media coverage of protests and criticized Democrats for not condemning antifa for violence in Portland; however, prosecutors focused only on criminal conduct and did not provide evidence that any of the people arrested in Portland were linked to antifa.
 The Southern Poverty Law Center stated that Ngo has been a vocal proponent of listing antifa as a terrorist organization.

 On February 24, 2021, Ngo provided testimony at the House Judiciary Subcommittee on Crime, Terrorism and Homeland Security following the U.S. Capitol attack.
 During the congressional hearing, which focused on the rise of domestic terrorism in the United States, lawmakers denounced the insurrection that left five dead but diverged on how to address the problem.
 Democratic lawmakers condemned false equivalencies and raised concerns about white supremacist violence and homegrown extremism, whereas Ngo, the sole witness called by Republicans, suggested the media was at fault for failing to criticize the looting and rioting that occurred after the murder of George Floyd.